 01 of 05

-You can either use store bought flower themed invitations, or easily create your own floral invites.
+You can either use store-bought flower themed invitations, or easily create your own floral invites.
 One idea is to use a flower shaped cookie cutter as a template to trace and cut flower shapes out of colored card stock.
-Draw in the details and decorate the flower with a variety of embellishments such as colored markers, glitter, rubber stamps and ribbon.
+Draw in the details and decorate the flower with a variety of embellishments such as colored markers, glitter, rubber stamps, and ribbon.
 Write the party details on the back and send it off in an envelope you’ve decorated in matching floral accents.
+Other suggestions include:

 - Have your child draw and color flowers onto blank note cards.